Sequoia China leads $40 million round in DataVisor’s fraud detection software

 The software analyzes client data and uses machine learning to identify fraudulent transactions, spam and abuse, identity theft, application fraud, insider abuse, money laundering, and more.
 It is sold on a subscription basis and can be deployed either on the cloud or in a private datacenter.

 The Mountain View, California-based startup uses a technique known as unsupervised machine learning to detect those fraudulent transactions.
-Unsupervised learning aims to detect patterns within data, without being provided with a set of labels for how to categorize that information.
+Unsupervised learning aims to detect patterns within data without first being provided a set of labels for how to categorize that information.

 Cofounders Yinglian Xie and Fang Yu spent several years working on computer security at Microsoft Research before founding DataVisor in December 2013.

-According to them, the startup has more than 30 customers globally, including Alibaba Group, Cheetah Mobile, Pinterest, Tokopedia, and Yelp.
+They shared that the startup has more than 30 customers globally, including Alibaba Group, Cheetah Mobile, Pinterest, Tokopedia, and Yelp.

 In this day and age of digital transactions and cloud-based data, cybersecurity is a big concern for companies around the world.
 Other startups trying to tackle this issue include Feedzai and Sift Science.